Attributes & tags

 Field name | Description |

-| Unique user ID from your backend system. |
+| Unique user ID from your backend system.
+Primary identifier. |

-| Unique customer ID from your backend system. |
+| Unique customer ID from your backend system if different from above.
+This is an optional, secondary identifier. |

 | User email address.
-Importing this value will automatically update |
+Importing this value will automatically update the |

-| If the email address is reachable.
+| This defines if the email address is reachable.
 This field should not usually be imported.
 It is set automatically when importing a value for |

 | Status of user's email subscription.
-Should be included when importing email, if not will default to subscribed. |
+Should be included when importing email, if not it will default to undefined. |

 | User mobile number.
 See the information in Manual entry for the correct E.164 number format. |

-| If the SMS number is reachable.
+| This defines if the SMS number is reachable.
 This field should not usually be imported.
 It is set automatically when importing a value for |

 | Status of user's SMS subscription.
-Should be included when importing mobile_number, if not will default to subscribed. |
+Should be included when importing |

 | Use the same format as |